Morningstar88/X/Shamballah_Entrances.md

+##　Tａｉｗａｎ

+It's not just a power spot, it's an extremely beautiful and magical place too, there are several mountains surrounding the lake that can be hiked up on.
+There is even a cave at the top of the Yushan (Jade mountain) that has become a Buddhist shrine

 ##

 There are a few different entrance points to Shamballah in Yunnan, but the most notable is at Jinshaji.
 Jinshaji is a